jojobear13/shinpokered/README.md

   - Works with the save file operations (importing pokemon, item management, and box management) of both Stadium 1 and 2.
   - Will play and save in the GB Tower of Stadium 2.
   - Will **not work** with the GB Tower of Stadium 1.
-- Might be possible to use a save from vanilla USA red/blue with this rom hack
+- Might be possible to use a save from vanilla USA red/blue with this community patch
   - Save outside in Pallet Town before transferring over
   - Use the Softlock Warp to clear any invisible walls
 - New builds are tested and debugged with the BGB 1.5.8 emulator and verified using original hardware